 Is it possible to change Netflix region on iPhone?
 There probably aren't many people who haven't used a streaming service while on their travels, or during their daily commute.
 So it makes sense that a lot of iPhone users would be included in that number.
 But is it possible to change your Netflix region, and enjoy the benefits that doing this brings?

 That's the thorny question we'll be tackling today.
 You'll find out whether it's possible, and if so, what the limitations of doing this may be.
 Here's what you need to know.
+You might also be interested in knowing how to change your Netflix region on a Smart TV.

 In fact, changing Netflix regions isn't (as far as we know) a crime in any country.
 But there are some countries where the usual methods to enable you to do this are illegal, for reasons other than Netflix watching.
 But, we don't want this information to lead to anyone being thrown in jail.
 So do your due diligence, to make sure you aren't breaking any laws in your neighbourhood.
 Not even Bridgerton is worth jail time.